sjimhdez/radio-player-page/readme.txt

 3. Plugin Settings screen, showing the interface for managing multiple streams.

 == Changelog ==

+= 1.2.1 =
+* Added support for HLS and DASH streaming using hls.js and dash.js

 = 1.2.0 =
 * Added support for multiple streams (up to six streams)